iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Running volume directly influences how many running shoes you purchase each year and how many different running shoes you rotate through at a given time.
 If your primary activity is running and you do it consistently, you may cover anywhere from 1,200 to 2,500 miles or more per year.
 That mileage alone will easily take you through five to eight pairs of running shoes yearly.

-If that sounds like you, you probably run enough that it’s worth keeping a few different styles of shoes on hand at a given time — perhaps a pair for the trails, like the Topo Mtn Racer 3, and one for the roads, like the Brooks Ghost 16, and maybe some dedicated shoes for workouts and races or highly cushioned recovery run shoes.
+If that sounds like you, you probably run enough that it’s worth keeping a few different styles of shoes on hand at a given time — perhaps a pair for the trails, like the Hoka Speedgoat 6, and one for the roads, like the Asics Novablast 5, and maybe some dedicated shoes for workouts and races or highly cushioned recovery run shoes.
+If you regularly do runs that involve both pavement and dirt, you might want to try a hybrid shoe like the Merrell Antora 4 that can handle both surfaces with ease.

 On the other hand, if you’re running a couple of times per week or running to supplement another primary sport, like ski touring, cycling, or rock climbing, you don’t necessarily need a quiver of running shoes.
 Instead, choose a high-quality pair that fits well and suits your specific needs, whether you’re running on roads, trails, or both.
-Then, keep track of the miles you put on your shoes or monitor their wear so that you’re ready to replace them when they’ve become too packed down.
+Then, keep track of the miles you put on your shoes or monitor their wear so that you’re ready to replace them when they’ve worn out.
+Running in worn-out shoes is a quick way to get injured.

 Running Speed

-Running speed is relative, but how you like to feel when you run can influence the style of shoes that you choose so that they can provide the experience you’re seeking.
+Running speed is relative, but how you like to feel when you run can influence the style of shoes that you choose.
 If you love to feel fast and light, regardless of your actual pace, opt for a shoe with a firmer cushion that will feel bouncy and responsive.

 If you prefer to run at a relaxed, leisurely pace and prioritize comfort above all else, choose shoes with more cushion and a softer, more plush midsole, even though you’ll lose responsiveness and ground feel.
-If you like to run at a variety of different paces, like many of us, go with a shoe like the Saucony Ride 17 for roads or the Hoka Speedgoat 6 for trails, as they balance comfort and rebound well.
+If you like to run at a variety of different paces, like many of us, go with a shoe like the Asics Novablast 5 for roads or the Hoka Speedgoat 6 for trails, as they balance comfort and rebound well.
 Alternatively, keep a few different shoes in your rotation to pick the best shoe for your desired experience on a particular day.

 Why You Should Trust Us